emhayki/Games/README.md

 This repository hosts a collection of interactive games developed in JavaScript, available for direct play via GitHub Pages.
-Below are the live demos of the games currently available.
+Below are the live demos of the games that are currently available.

 ## Live Demos